• Skip to primary navigation

 • Drizzle tomatoes with olive oil and top with fresh herbs, flaky sea salt and freshly cracked black pepper.

-Please enjoy these process pics for easy cooking!
+Enjoy these in-process pics for easy cooking!

 roll out dough, spread with cheese mixture, top with tomatoes

-top with basil (optional)
+top with basil

 Cooks Tips

-Have ya tried any of these cooked fruit recipes?
+Have ya tried this recipe?
 I’d love to hear about it and see it too!
-Please leave a comment below and take a pic and tag it on Instagram with #chefdanielagerson.
-You can also follow me on Facebook, Instagram and Pinterest to see more colorfully delicious food and all sorts of awesome adventures!
+Please leave a comment below and take a pic and tag it on Instagram with @DanielaGerson.You can also follow me on Instagram, Facebook, and Pinterest to see more colorfully delicious food and awesome adventures!

 Let’s make waves in the kitchen!